 13. Go to town on soft furnishings

-Lightly touched upon above, we should never neglect the need for soft furnishings outside – especially in a small space – as it's the ultimate opportunity to inject colour, pattern and personality into your environment.
+We should never neglect the need for soft furnishings outside – especially in a small space – as it's the ultimate opportunity to inject colour, pattern and personality into your environment.

 14. Zone your space

 Work out how best to use your space.
 Trying to squeeze in too much will often leave the final design feeling busy.

 Creating a separate streamlined dining area (near the house for practical reasons) and lounging area (in the most secluded spot) helps to maximise space and works even in the smallest garden.